 The FDA doesn’t regulate supplements the same way it does pharmaceuticals.
 This is mainly because they are not expected to contain synthetic chemicals.
 But with evidence from this new research, it is obvious the agency needs to do more.

 The researchers somewhat suggested that the regulator isn’t doing enough currently.
 For example, in spite of identifying the tainted supplements, it caused less than half (about 46 percent) to be recalled.

 It is not clear why all the contaminated products identified were not recalled.
 It is possible that the manufacturers were not contacted to recall them.
 Another possibility is that the companies making the products failed to recall when asked to.

 Earlier research by Pieter Cohen and colleagues had shown that some supplements continued to sell in stores even when they were recalled.
-They reported that this was the case for up to 52 months afterwards.
+They reported that this was the case for up to 52 months afterward.

-Indicating the need for greater monitoring, the authors of the new study noted the capability of the tainted products “to cause serious adverse health effects owing to accidental misuse, overuse and interaction with other medications, underlying health conditions or other pharmaceuticals.”
+Indicating the need for greater monitoring, the authors of the new study noted the capability of the tainted products “to cause serious adverse health effects owing to accidental misuse, overuse, and interaction with other medications, underlying health conditions or other pharmaceuticals.”

-Side effects that may result from use of tainted products include rapid heart rate and elevated blood pressure in the case of some weight-loss supplements.
+Side effects that may result from the use of tainted products include rapid heart rate and elevated blood pressure in the case of some weight-loss supplements.
 Sex supplements containing ED drugs may reduce blood pressure to dangerously low levels.